Valid uncertainty quantification about the model in a linear regression setting: Model uncertainty in regression

-Since the predictive random set $\S$ is admissible, it follows from the general theory in \citet{imbasics} that the plausibility region above has nominal frequentist coverage $1-\alpha$.
+Since the predictive random set $\S$ is admissible, it follows from the general IM theory that the plausibility region above has nominal frequentist coverage $1-\alpha$.
 Moreover, the shape of these plausibility regions is a hyper-cube, with side lengths characterized by quantiles of the $\ell_\infty$-norm of multivariate Student-t random vectors.

-A consequence of our focus on validity simultaneously across a collection of assertions is that a naive projection of these plausibility regions to any sub-model $I \subseteq \{1,2,\ldots,p\}$ gives a new hyper-cube plausibility region that also has nominal frequentist coverage.
-Since this conclusion holds for all $I$, it also holds if $I$ is chosen based on data.
+An important consequence of our focus on validity simultaneously across a collection of assertions is that a naive projection of these plausibility regions to any sub-model $J \subseteq \{1,2,\ldots,p\}$ gives a new hyper-cube plausibility region that also has nominal frequentist coverage.
+Since this conclusion holds uniformly in $J$, it also holds if $J$ is chosen based on data.
 Such considerations are relevant in the context of post-selection inference.
 As \citet{bbbzz2013} argue, when data is used to select a model, then one cannot use the model-specific distribution theory for valid inference.
-This leads to the fundamental question of how to achieve valid inference when the model is chosen based on data. \citet{bbbzz2013} propose a procedure they call ``POSI'' for valid post-selection inference, and it turns out that their procedure is identical to that obtained by naive projection of the above plausibility region to a sub-model selected by data.
-The take-away message is that, by insisting on valid probabilistic inference, IMs can automatically handle the challenging post-selection inference problem, further demonstrating their promise.
+This leads to the fundamental question of how to achieve valid inference when the model is chosen based on data.
+They propose a procedure they call ``POSI'' for valid post-selection inference, and it turns out that their procedure is identical to that obtained by projection of the above plausibility region to a sub-model selected by data.
+The take-away message here is that, by insisting on simultaneous validity over all relevant assertions, the IM approach can automatically handle the challenging post-selection inference problem.
+This is a consequence of our focus on the main goal of valid uncertainty quantification about the model.